gxlgit/helpup/README.md

 ### Future fixes
 + On removing profile delete volunteer from any opportunities they are taking part in
-+ +upload photo files directly from the user's computer and host on S3
++ upload photo files directly from the user's computer and host on S3
-+ +more validation on the forms
++ more validation on the forms
   + users can't enter a date in the past
-+ +a location to the volunteer opportunity
++ a location to the volunteer opportunity
 + a map showing the location
 + a user thumbnail on the navbar after login
 + separate accounts for organizations